 Poppy Book Club Discussion

 Poppy is about a Deer Mouse who finds her courage to become a hero to her family while battling Mr. Ocax, a Great Horned Owl with a taste for mice.
 The author, Avi, uses vibrant vocabulary to keep the reader interested page after page.
 We were so hooked that we plan to read the rest of the books in the series.
 During the book club, we discussed many types of heroes and if we considered Poppy a hero.
 But, of course, we couldn’t do that unless we had some snacks!

 Every good book club starts with snacks, preferably yummy, cute snacks.
 I tried to keep with the outdoor woods theme of Poppy and held our book club outside near our pond and woods.

 I decorated the table with a faux grass tablecloth.
 Then I used pails I bought at Hobby Lobby to hold our snacks.

 For snacks we had Nuts and Sweet seeds (trail mix with chocolate chips), Lungwort’s Corn (popcorn), Deer Mouse Pellets (Autumn M&M’s), Poppy’s Mushrooms (chocolate candies shaped like mushrooms), Ereth’s sticks & bark (pretzels) and Ragweed’s hazelnut (Ferrero Rocher candies).

-But, the most fun I had was making Mr. Ocax’s (the owl) pellets.
+But, I had the most fun making Mr. Ocax’s (the owl) pellets.
 They were chocolate brownies that I smushed into owl pellet shapes.
 The girls were so thoroughly grossed out that some refused to eat them.
+(Heehee!)

 Poppy Book Club Activities